Posted on: January 29, 2026

 The most fundamental strategies for responsible alcohol service involve recognizing potentially illegal sales before you make a mistake.
 This means you need to understand how to spot fake IDs, recognize potential third-party sales where alcohol may end up in the hands of minors, and keep an eye out for signs of intoxication so you don’t overserve a patron.

 Finally, you need strategies for how to avoid an illegal sale once you’re aware of the danger.
-Having a strategy – or better yet, an arsenal of several strategies – for refusing service to intoxicated patrons is important.
+Having a strategy – or better yet, an arsenal of strategies – for refusing service to intoxicated patrons is important.

 You also need to know what to do once you’ve refused service.
 It’s generally a good idea to ask intoxicated patrons to leave the premises once they’re no longer fit to be served.
 This prevents them from causing trouble, including finding ways to get alcohol through other patrons.

-You should also offer cabs to patrons who are intoxicated.
+Finally, you should also offer cabs to patrons who are intoxicated.
 This is often a key defense in dram shop lawsuits because it demonstrates responsible alcohol service and counteracts claims of negligence.
 You’re offering a safe alternative to driving drunk, which reduces the likelihood that you’ll be held liable for the consequences of their decision.

 Ensuring Compliance with Alcohol Service Regulations

-Our Training for Intervention ProcedureS (TIPS) courses have proven effective and are approved in many states.
-You can choose between in-person classroom experiences and online courses that are available from your phone – whichever works for you.
+With TIPS, you can choose between in-person classroom experiences and online courses that are available from your phone – whichever works for you.
 In addition, we offer training in responsible alcohol service practices for a variety of specific roles, from bartender to store clerk to servers in a gambling establishment or near a college campus.
 That way, you get information and advice tailored to the issues you’re likely to encounter in your work environment.